European Naive

 a strong fascination for visual art work, which has motivated her so

-strongly, she now devotes her life entirely to it
+strongly, she now devotes her life entirely to it Instructed by an experienced

 painter, she started to learn how to work with the "Tempera"